 PowerPoint is more than just bullet points and text-heavy slides.
 When used creatively, shapes can become powerful storytelling tools that bring your ideas to life.
 Whether you’re delivering a pitch, teaching a concept, or presenting data, visual storytelling helps your message resonate—and shapes can be at the heart of it.
+Visual storytelling through shapes taps into the brain’s preference for images over text, allowing your audience to process and retain information more effectively.

 In this blog, we’ll explore how to use shapes in imaginative and impactful ways to turn ordinary slides into compelling visual stories.